JadenVandenBerg/Mancala/README.md

 ## Description

-An object oriented program that allows two users to play mancala in the terminal.
+An object oriented program that allows two users to play mancala.

 ## Getting Started